 Companies & people settling e-Toll debt are wasting their money

-“Threats by the Electronic Tolling Collection (ETC) through its contractor ITC-Business Administrators to summons a ‘selection of motorists’ with high outstanding e-toll bills, risks sinking SANRAL’s entire e-toll ship through the collateral challenge that will ensue from even a single attempt at prosecution or summons against an OUTA member,” says Wayne Duvenage, chairman of Organisation Undoing Tax Abuse – OUTA.
+“Threats by the Electronic Tolling Collection (ETC) through its contractor ITC-Business Administrators to summons a ‘selection of motorists’ with high outstanding e-toll bills, risks sinking SANRAL’s entire e-toll ship through the collateral challenge that will ensue from even a single attempt at prosecution or summons against an OUTA supporter,” says Wayne Duvenage, chairman of Organisation Undoing Tax Abuse – OUTA.

-Responding to Wednesday’s statement by Mark Ridgeway of ETC, Duvenage says; “Our e-toll defence umbrella has one objective – being that not a single motorist or business within our member base will be successfully prosecuted by SANRAL or its agents.
+Responding to Wednesday’s statement by Mark Ridgeway of ETC, Duvenage says; “Our e-toll defence umbrella has one objective – being that not a single motorist or business within our supporter base will be successfully prosecuted by SANRAL or its agents.
 Not even one.
 We have been preparing for this for years, and will not pull punches in our defence of motorists who give us the mandate to defend them from SANRAL’s abusive, irrational and unlawful e-toll scheme.”

-“We have lined up technical, administrative and other significant defences and will subpoena everyone from Nazir Alli, Jeff Radebe, the chairperson and treasurers of certain trusts, whistleblowers, the board members (past and present) of Sanral and many others to come and testify.
+“We have lined up technical, administrative and other significant defences and will subpoena everyone from Nazir Alli, Jeff Radebe, the chairperson and treasurers of certain trusts, whistleblowers, the board supporters (past and present) of Sanral and many others to come and testify.
 We have damning evidence of unlawfulness and irrationality beyond imagination and it is about time that these nonsensical threats are put to bed, once and for all,” says Advocate Ivan Herselman, Director of Legal Affairs at OUTA.

 In September 2013, the Supreme Court expressed that it cannot rule on the legality of the introduction of e-tolling until such time as a motorist is summonsed for non-payment, at which time a collateral challenge can be launched as a defence.
 A collateral defence obviates the technicalities in Administrative Law, which allowed SANRAL to escape last time, and OUTA will bring previous court evidence gathered, past judgments against SANRAL on their unlawful conduct as well as significant matters which have recently arisen, into this case.

-According to Advocate Ivan Herselman, OUTA will also be pursuing cost orders against ETC and / or SANRAL, for any frivolous litigation against its members.
+According to Advocate Ivan Herselman, OUTA will also be pursuing cost orders against ETC and / or SANRAL, for any frivolous litigation against its supporters.
 “This is purely an intimidation tactic.
-If ETC are stupid or unfortunate enough to summons a member of OUTA’s, they can expect to pay the price for pursuing a lawsuit they should have known to be weak in legal merit,” said Herselman.
+If ETC are stupid or unfortunate enough to summons a supporter of OUTA’s, they can expect to pay the price for pursuing a lawsuit they should have known to be weak in legal merit,” said Herselman.

 Ridgway also claimed that non-payers are in “the minority,” which is absurd in that SANRAL’s own collection figures disproves this statement, with less than 25% of their required revenue being achieved.
 Even Mr Ridgway himself in November 2015 indicated the massive extent of the public’s refusal to pay, when Ridgway said that 81 percent of the total discounted debt of R5.9 billion was owed by 17 percent or 518 000 account holders.